Zhang Lipeng

-Lipeng Zhang (Chinese name 张立鹏; born March 10, 1990), is a Chinese mixed martial artist who competes in the Lightweight division of ONE Championship.
+Zhang Lipeng (Chinese name 张立鹏; born March 10, 1990), is a Chinese professional mixed martial artist who competes in the Lightweight division of ONE Championship.
 Zhang has also competed in the lightweight division of the Ultimate Fighting Championship.
 He won his UFC contract through an 8-man tournament on The Ultimate Fighter: China.

 Mixed martial arts career

 Early professional career

-Zhang made his professional mixed martial arts debut in 2009, competing primarily for regional promotions in China, compiling a record of 7-7-1 before earning a tryout on the Ultimate Fighter in 2013.
+Zhang made his professional mixed martial arts debut in 2009, competing primarily for regional promotions in China, compiling a record of 7–7–1 before earning a tryout on the Ultimate Fighter in 2013.

 The Ultimate Fighter: China

 In the fall of 2013, it was announced that Zhang had been selected as one of the welterweight participants for Team Sky Dragons on the inaugural season of The Ultimate Fighter: China.

 Zhang won his first fight on the show, defeating Zhu Qingxiang by submission in the first round (strikes).
 Zhang then went on to defeat Albert Cheng by submission (kimura) in the second round to advance to the finals.